DarthStrom/BlackBox/README.md

    ║
 </pre>

-It can also happen by being deflected by two balls at once
+It can also happen by being deflected by two balls at once.

 <pre>
       O